 “The president said more government is the answer.
 No, more jobs is the answer,” said Romney.

 He may face an uphill battle in Iowa, believed to be one of the key battleground states in the presidential election.
 The Register's poll shows Obama ahead 47 percent to 42 percent with only two days to go.
 Still at stake are the state’s undecided voters, with 7 percent telling the Register they could still change their minds before the election.

 Both presidential candidates were in Dubuque at separate events on Saturday to rally voters.
-And the president, First Lady Michelle Obama and rocker Bruce Springsteen will be in Des Moines' East Village Monday night for Obama's final campaign rally event.
+And the night for Obama's final campaign rally event.

 Republican officials are working hard to sway remaining undecided voters.
 Iowa Gov. Terry Branstad, addressing the crowd at Hy-Vee Hall, urged Romney supporters to get out in the next two days in a final push.

 “Help us deliver Iowa,” Branstad said. “[Obama’s] coming to Des Moines tomorrow to end his campaign, and that’s right where we’re going to end it, in Iowa.”

 Waukee resident Helene Rogers, a nurse, said she’s backing Romney because her experience in the health-care industry has convinced her that Obamacare isn’t right for America.

 Like Dandy, Rogers also believes a win for Romney would jumpstart the economy, and convince businesses to invest in America.
 Rogers said she wasn’t impressed by Obama’s plan for the economy, which she feels is the same plan from the last four years.

 “[Romney] actually has a plan,” Rogers said.
 “With him doing what he’s promised I think the economy would start to turn around.”